Anthony Sayer

-Anthony Sayer (c.1672 - 1741), on 24 June 1717 (the Feast of St. John the Baptist), at the formation of the first Premier Grand Lodge of England of freemasons at London, the members present elected as their first Grand Master "Anthony Sayer, Gentleman".
+Anthony Sayer (c.
+1672 - 1741) was an English Freemason.

+On 24 June 1717 (the Feast of St. John the Baptist), at the formation of the first Premier Grand Lodge of England of Freemasons at London, the members elected as their first Grand Master "Anthony Sayer, Gentleman".
 He further served Grand Lodge as Senior Grand Warden under John Theophilus Desaguliers.

 Apart from being London's first, he is also the Grand Master "about whom less definite information is known than any of his successors in that high office."
 He seems to have fallen on difficult times, probably falling foul of the "South Sea Bubble", like many of his contemporaries.
 He petitioned Grand Lodge for charity in 1724, 1730, and 1741.
 He also twice received assistance from the Old Kings Arms lodge, which he served as tyler, or outer guard.
 His death is recorded in the minutes of that lodge in the month prior to 6 January 1741/2.